CraigsOverItAll/grav-plugin-adsense/README.md

 # Global plugin configurations

 enabled: true             # Set to false to disable this plugin completely
-sandbox: true             # Enables a demo mode for local purpose
+sandbox: false            # Enables a demo mode for local purpose

 # Default configurations for AdSense